 In Pinal County, Apache Junction did a housing assessment 10 years ago.
 Fifty-five percent of housing was manufactured or mobile homes.
-The area struggled in the past to get high-density housing because developers weren't able to drive the rent prices; however, that is changing now because rents are lower than in Phoenix but still within a commutable driving distance.
+The area struggled in the past to get high-density housing because developers weren't able to drive the rent prices; however, that is changing.
 Recently, nearly 2800 acres of state land was bought by a developer to build a master planned community, and in northern areas of the city, infill parcels are being purchased by condo and townhome developers.
 Homes are selling quickly, and though they have been affordable in the past, there is concern that it will change.